John Isner: Personal life

 While at the University of Georgia, Isner majored in speech communication.
 He resided in Tampa, Florida, where he trained at the Saddlebrook Academy alongside other American tennis pros such as James Blake and Mardy Fish.
 Currently, he resides in Dallas, Texas.

 Isner married Madison McKinley, a jewelry designer, on December 2, 2017, in Bluffton, South Carolina.
-They have three children.
+They have four children.

+He is one of the hosts of the "Nothing Major" podcast since 2024 with his fellow retired American players Sam Querrey, Steve Johnson, and Jack Sock.